Heineken controlling families to up stake in Heineken Holding

-BRUSSELS, Aug 26 (Reuters) - The families that control Heineken said on Monday they planned to buy up to 100 million euros ($134.0 million) of shares in Heineken Holding .
+BRUSSELS (Reuters) - The families that control Heineken (HEIN.AS) said on Monday they planned to buy up to 100 million euros ($134.0 million) of shares in Heineken Holding (HEIO.AS).

 The grouping of the Heineken and Hoyer families, L‘Arche Green N.V., holds 51.083 percent of shares in Heineken Holding, which in turn owns 50.005 percent of Heineken, the world’s third largest brewer.